wiremock/wiremock.org/_docs/running-standalone.md

 ## Pushing JSON files to a remote WireMock instance

-You can push a collection of stub mappings and associated files to a remote WireMock or MockLab instance via the Java API as follows:
+You can push a collection of stub mappings and associated files to a remote WireMock or WireMock Cloud instance via the Java API as follows:

 ```java